 Few tourists get far outside downtown Oaxaca to find out where all that mezcal is coming from and just how it’s produced.
 As a result, those who make the trek are treated to eager artisans who relish the opportunity to show off their crafts and wares.
 A handful of boutique distilleries are found in and around the town of Santa Catarina Minas.
 These tiny distilleries create mezcal using traditional methods.
 Moreover, tours and samples are often free or tip-based and the passionate distillers have an incredible wealth of information to share.
 Distillery Lalocura was a particular highlight of ours.

 Van Life Oaxaca City Downtown

 Just because you live in a van, tent or 4×4, doesn’t mean you don’t enjoy the finer things in life.
 Luckily Oaxaca has many of those finer things.
-Since many of Mexico’s best food, drink, arts and cultural events are found within the small city centre.
-Check out our articles on the best things to do, eat, drink and how to stay caffeinated while overlanding Oaxaca.
+Since many of Mexico’s best food, drink, arts and cultural events are found within the small city center.
+Check out our articles on the best things to do, eat, drink, and how to stay caffeinated while overlanding Oaxaca.

 Where to Next